Kingston, Jamaica: History

-Kingston was founded in July 22, 1692, shortly after the 1692 earthquake that devastated Port Royal in 1692; the original section of the city which was situated at the bottom of the Liguanea Plains was laid out to house survivors of that earthquake.
+Kingston was founded on 22 July 1692, shortly after the 1692 earthquake that devastated Port Royal; the original section of the city which was situated at the bottom of the Liguanea Plains was laid out to house survivors of that earthquake.

 Before the earthquake, Kingston's functions were purely agricultural.
 The earthquake survivors set up a camp on the sea front.
 Approximately two thousand people died due to mosquito-borne diseases.
-Initially the people lived in a tented camp on Colonel Barry's Hog Crawle.
+Initially, the people lived in a tented camp on Colonel Barry's Hog Crawle.
 The town did not begin to grow until after the further destruction of Port Royal by fire in 1703.
 Surveyor John Goffe drew up a plan for the town based on a grid bounded by North, East, West, and Harbour Streets.
 The new grid system of the town was designed to facilitate commerce, particularly the system of main thoroughfares 66 ft across, which allowed transportation between the port and plantations farther inland.
 By 1716, it had become the largest town and the centre of trade for Jamaica.
 The government sold land to people with the regulation that they purchase no more than the amount of the land that they owned in Port Royal, and only land on the sea front.
-Gradually wealthy merchants began to move their residences from above their businesses to the farm lands north on the plains of Liguanea.
+Gradually, wealthy merchants began to move their residences from above their businesses to the farm lands north on the plains of Liguanea.